South African Table Grape Industry (SATI) Bursary South Africa 2024

 - Agricultural Economics

-- Agricultural Management (specialising in viticulture)
+- Agricultural Management (with the intention to specialise in viticulture)

 - Chemistry/ Biochemistry

 - Horticultural Science

 - Plant Pathology